Raynes/refheap.vim/README.markdown

 # Usage

-This library defines four commands: :RefheapBuffer, :RefheapBufferPrivate, :RefheapRegion, :RefheapRegionPrivate.
-It does not create keybindings for anything, so if you want those, you'll need to define them yourself.
+This library defines a single command, `:Refheap`.
+If you run this command with no visual selection, it will paste the whole file.
+If you run the command with a visual selection, it'll only paste that specific region.
+By default, pastes are public.
+If you want to make them private, pass the `-p` option to `:Refheap`.

 By default, your pastes will be anonymous.
 If you want to associate them with an account, add the following to your `.vimrc`: